Solving your nappy dilemma

 What else besides lack of sleep and constant feeding does a parent have to look forward to during baby's first year?

 Some mums and dads know from the beginning that they'll love the convenience of disposable nappies.
 Others know there's something just right about the fluffy feel of cotton nappies against their newborn's skin.

 However, other parents find themselves in a quandary.
 Are cloth nappies more eco-friendly?
-Are there worrisome chemicals in disposable nappies?
+Are there worrying chemicals in disposable nappies?
 Which nappies will keep the baby drier and hence, less prone to nappy rash?

 Are cloth nappies or disposable nappies better for the environment?